-If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
+If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement this will be disbursed to the student within 14 days of the determination of such disbursement.
 If your post-withdrawal disbursement includes loan funds, ACC must get your permission before we disburse them.
 You may choose to decline some or all of the loan funds so that you don't incur additional debt.
 ACC will automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition and fees charges.
 ACC needs your permission to use the post-withdrawal grant disbursement for all other school charges.
 If you do not give your permission, you will be offered the funds.
 However, it is be in your best interest to allow ACC to keep the funds to reduce your debt at the school.

-ACC'S PORTION TO BE RETURNED-The percentage of Title IV Funds unearned (i.e., to be returned to the appropriate program) shall be 100 percent minus the percent earned.
+ACC's PORTION TO BE RETURNED -The percentage of Title IV Funds unearned (i.e., to be returned to the appropriate program) shall be 100 percent minus the percent earned.
 Any unearned aid to be returned by ACC is the lesser of (1) the entire amount of unearned aid or (2) the total institutional charges multiplied by the percentage of unearned aid.